bytedeco/javacv/README.txt

  * Maven 2 or 3  http://maven.apache.org/download.html
  * JavaCPP 0.5  http://code.google.com/p/javacpp/

+==Build Instructions==
-To rebuild, simply call the usual `mvn install` command for both JavaCPP and JavaCV.
+To rebuild from source, simply call the usual `mvn install` command for both JavaCPP and JavaCV.
 By default, all the dependencies listed above are NOT required, except for OpenCV and a C++ compiler for JavaCPP, whose command line options can be passed via the `javacpp.options` Maven property, such as [http://code.google.com/p/javacpp/#Instructions_for_Android those required for Android].
 Please refer to the comments inside the `pom.xml` file for further details.

-Please keep me informed of any updates or fixes you make to the code so that I may integrate them into the next release.
-Thank you!

-And feel free to ask questions on [http://groups.google.com/group/javacv the mailing list] if you encounter any problems with the software!
-I am sure it is far from perfect...

 ==Quick Start for OpenCV and FFmpeg==